parhamoyan/qutewindow/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of QuteWindow seriously.
+We take the security of CuteWindow seriously.
 If you believe you've found a security vulnerability, please follow these steps:

 ### How to Report